DerSchmale/array-utils/README.md

 - `transform`: Replaces every element of an array in-place using a transform function.
 - `equals`: Checks if two arrays are equal.
 - `count`: Returns the number of elements in a (sparse) Array.
+- `unique`: Returns a new array with unique values from the original array (ie: duplicates removed).